 PRIVATE PRACTICE BUILDING

 Many therapists contemplate starting a private practice, but are afraid of what it can entail.
 Starting a private practice can be anxiety provoking and daunting, but it doesn't have to be.
 I work with individuals specifically to take the mystery out of private practice building and work to equip them with the tools they need to start and maintain a successful one.
-I usually work with folks 1x/month for 1.5 hours to create their practice strategy.
+I usually work with folks anywhere between 30-60 minutes to create their practice strategy.
 This can be done via phone or Zoom as well.

 I have provided clinical supervision for MSW students, LMSWs, and LCSWs to aid them in enhancing their clinical skills.
-Supervision is a great way to continue ones professional development and as such I work with folks from 1-2x/month for hour long sessions.
+Supervision is a great way to continue ones professional development and as such I work with folks from 1-2x/month.
 My approach is to work in a way that further increases the therapists confidence in their way of working while helping them to pay better attention to things like: transference, countertransference, and forming appropriate clinical interventions.

 FREQUENTLY ASKED QUESTIONS